linode/docs/docs/guides/development/version-control/how-to-install-git-windows/index.md

     ![Select the default text editor for Git.](win-08-default-text-editor.png)

-8. Select how you want to use Git from the command line from these options:
+8. Select how you want to use Git from the command line from the options that are presented:

     ![Adjust Git's PATH](win-09-adjust-your-path.png)

-9. Select SSL/TLS library that you want Git to use for HTTPs connections
+9. Select the SSL/TLS library that you want Git to use for HTTPs connections:

     ![Select the https transport backend.](git-https-transport-backend.png)